CyberStackPro/wraithmarked/README.md

 ## Project Overview

-**WraithMarked** is a minimal, stealth-first, cross-platform activity monitoring agent (RAT-style PoC) built in Rust.
-It focuses on silent system visibility while maintaining low overhead, using low-level system hooks for real-time insight collection.

-This project aims to demonstrate practical techniques used in red teaming, adversary simulation, and digital forensics.
+**WraithMarked** is a minimal, stealth-first, cross-platform Command & Control (C2) framework built in Rust.
+Its primary focus is to demonstrate how low-level system hooks can be used to achieve silent system visibility with minimal overhead.
+It is a powerful tool for ethical red teaming, adversary simulation, and defensive tool development.

+**Features & Roadmap**
+This project is a work-in-progress, with a clear focus on modularity and stealth.

 ---